 10 More Non-Candy Easter Basket Gift Ideas

-- Art supplies (crayons, coloring books, finger paint)
+- Art Supplies (crayons, coloring books, paint dotter)

-- Sports Gear (plastic balls, water bottles, cones)
+- Sports Gear (velcro catch game, water bottles, cones)

-- Bath Toys (color changing bath water tablets, bubble bath, bath toys)
+- Bath Toys (color-changing bathwater tablets, bubble bath, bath toys, and this adorable plush hooded towel)

 - Lego Sets or Small Toy Figures